therne/errorist/README.md

 ### With Error Log

-Otherwise, why can't we just log and ignore it?
-Default logger is `log.Println` but you can customize it with options.
+Otherwise, why don't we just log and ignore it?
+Default logger is `log.Println` but you are able to customize it with options.

 ```go